Hera biomethane from waste

-Hera has already been producing biogas for years, using biodigesters and landfills, to produce electricity; the next big step is to refine it to make biomethane like the gas that flows in household pipes.
-And this system is an initial embodiment that will use the organic fraction of the separated municipal waste as raw material to obtain biomethane and will also become fuel for methane-powered vehicles for local public transport.
+Hera has been producing biogas for years, using biodigesters and landfills, and using it to generate electricity; the next big step is to refine it to make biomethane like the gas that is piped to households.
+This system is an initial embodiment that will use the organic fraction of separate municipal waste as raw material to produce biomethane and will also become fuel for methane-powered vehicles for local public transport.

-The process begins with a semi-dry, continuous flow anaerobic biodigester where the organic waste is anaerobicically digested, producing biogas and the digestate.
+The process begins with a semi-dry, continuous flow anaerobic biodigester where the organic waste is anaerobically digested, producing biogas and the digestate.
 The digestate is then sent to the subsequent composting step that comprises oxidation and final screening, to obtain high quality compost.
-The biogas is sent to an upgrading section to remove undesired components and obtain methane gas that it meets the specifications to make it suitable for being fed into the network.
-This process is the foundation of a perfect circular economy in which food waste makes natural gas that can be used to cook more food or possibly be used for heating and for vehicles.
+The biogas is sent to an upgrading section to remove undesired components and obtain methane gas that meets the specifications for being injected into the network.
+This process is the foundation of a perfect circular economy in which food waste makes natural gas that can be used to cook more food or even be used for heating and for vehicles.

-The biodigester will be able to process 100,000 tonnes per year of organic waste and 35,000 tonnes of green waste from separated waste collection, and starting in 2018 it will produce about 7.5 million m3 per year of biomethane and about 20,000 tonnes of compost.
-The total investment is expected to be just under Euro 30 million.
+The biodigester will be able to process 100 thousand tonnes per year of organic waste and 35 thousand tonnes of pruning material from separate waste collection, and starting in 2018 it will produce about 7.5 million m3 per year of biomethane and about 20,000 tonnes of compost.

-The project involves the exclusive development, construction and installation of an experimental system, based on a patented technology, to recovery energy from the pressure drop in regulation and measuring stations.
-It is a small to medium sized turbo expander (330 kW electric) installed in the medium sized regulation and measuring stations, in combination with a heat pump that uses CO2 as a heat carrier fluid, designed to use part of the electrical energy to preheat the gas used in the process.
+The project involves the exclusive development, construction and installation of an experimental system, based on a patented technology, to recovery energy from the pressure drop in R&M stations.
+It is a small to medium sized turbo expander (330 kW electric) installed in the medium sized R&M stations, in combination with a heat pump that uses CO2 as a heat carrier fluid, designed to use part of the electrical energy to preheat the gas used in the process.

-A contract was signed with the General Electric Group for prototype testing of the system and in 2017 the design of the prototype and the complementary works necessary for its installation in the “Ducati” regulation and measuring station in Bologna were completed.
-Authorization activities and the construction of the machinery were started, and installation is scheduled for spring of 2018.
+A contract was signed in 2017 with BHGE for prototype testing of the system and the design of the prototype and the complementary works necessary for its installation in the “Ducati” R&M station in Bologna were completed.